scipy-conference/scipy_proceedings/papers/vyas_ramasubramani/94_vyas_ramasubramani.rst

 =========

 The ``signac`` database is intended to be usable as a drop-in solution for data management issues.
-The ``signac`` framework, however, is designed to simplify the entire process of data generation.
-This involves clearly defining the processes that generate and operate on the data cleanly and concisely.
+The ``signac`` framework, however, is designed to simplify the entire process of data generation, which includes clearly defining the processes that generate and operate on the data cleanly and concisely.
 To manage workflows, the ``signac-flow`` component of the framework provides the ``FlowProject`` class (not to be confused with the ``signac`` ``Project`` class that interfaces with the data in a ``signac`` project).
 The ``FlowProject`` encodes operations acting on ``signac`` data spaces as well as the sequence information required to string these operations together into a complete workflow.
 In Fig. :ref:`fig:ops`, we demonstrate how ``signac-flow`` can be used to automate our projectile investigation.